The Store of the Future Is Not a Store

 Estimated Read Time: 2 Minutes

-Although we've been talking about that statement for quite some time now, this year has really taken it to another level.
+We’ve been talking about the future of the store for quite some time now, but the COVID-19 pandemic really took it to another level and it’s evident that the future of retail lies beyond the confines of traditional brick-and-mortar establishments.
 Store and mall traffic were at all-time lows in 2019 but boy, would we take those numbers now.
 Many retailers were closed, literally closed for months, exacerbating an already looming (and dooming) fact: We are over-stored.
-Doesn't matter what brand, everyone in the spinning hemisphere called US retail woke up on May 1st, 2020, and realized that closing those overages was no longer going to be a slow drip strategy but was going to happen more like a Niagra Falls, run-for-your-life scream fest.
+Doesn’t matter what brand, everyone in the spinning hemisphere called US retail woke up on May 1st, 2020, and realized that closing those overages was no longer going to be a slow drip strategy but was going to happen more like a Niagra Falls, run-for-your-life scream fest.

 But wait.
 It's not that simple, of course.

 Turns out, consumers do want to go to stores, but in a much different manner than before.
-In other words, those stack-it-high-and-let-it-fly salad days of the 80's and 90's are over, and a new definition of what a store actually is has arrived.
-Don't start that going-out-of-business sale just yet thought, there's hope on the horizon.
-If… if unlike before, we listen to what consumers say about how they want to shop, where they want to shop and of course, what they want to shop for… and act with haste.
+In other words, those "stack-it-high-and-let-it-fly" salad days of the 80’s and 90’s are over, and a new definition of what a store actually is has arrived.
+Don’t start that going-out-of-business sale just yet though, there’s hope on the horizon.
+That is if we listen to what consumers say about how they want to shop, where they want to shop, and of course, what they want to shop for and act with haste.

-According to over 2,100 consumers surveyed in WD Partners' new study, buy online, pick up in / at store (BOPIS) approval is at an all-time high and isn't going to go away with the bug.
+Insights from WD Partners’ extensive survey highlight the growing acceptance of omnichannel solutions like buy online, pick up in-store (BOPIS) and doorstep delivery.
 Delivery, as we already know, is so high in the minds of the public that its approval rating is near 100%.
 And dark stores (no shopping, pick up and delivery only) have been deemed acceptable in big numbers.
 BUT… the caveat is that consumers consider excellent in-store experience extremely important.

 So, there it is.
 Consumers want it all: pick-up and delivery, definitely, but if and when they choose to shop at what's left of our physical fleet, they want the best experience possible.
 Which (spoiler alert!) leads us to our conclusion and recommendation: Portfolio.